ufo-lab/among-us-sus/README.md

 ## Usage

 1. Double-click the `sus.exe` file.
-2. Enjoy the Among Us experience! 😎
+2. Enjoy the Among Us experience! ඞ

 ### System Requirements
 - Windows 7/8/10/11
 - Speakers or headphones for audio playback

 ## Warning
-- The program uses full-screen mode, so avoid running it during important tasks.
+- The Windows Antivirus detects it because it's a pyw file, but don't worry it's not a malware trust me :).
-- The gif and music start abruptly, so use it responsibly and avoid disturbing others.
+- This is a window that cannot be closed, but don't be scared, you can close through the task manager.

 ## Contributions
 Suggestions and improvements are welcome!
 Feel free to open an [Issue](https://github.com/yourusername/sus.exe/issues) or submit a Pull Request.